-Finding a Co-op work term can be challenging, but consistent effort will pay off.
-If you are not getting interviews or are interviewing but not getting offers, meet with a Career Development Specialist to review your job search process.
+Finding a Co-op work term can be challenging.
+If you are not getting interviews or not getting offers, meet with a CDS to review your job search process.
 In the past, 50% of the offers have occurred less than six weeks prior to the start of the work term (higher for some concentrations).